vvamp86/.dotfiles/README.md

 - nvim for Latex, R, & Obsidian
 - plover stenography
 - customize bootloader (partially completed)
     - add a way to choose screen size in full_setup.sh script to fix this
 - straighten X11 and have options to switch to wayland
 - get scrolling artifacts fixed
 - setup simlinker to gnu stow for convenience (this is really easy, I'm just lazy)
 - add vesktop & plymouth to the full_setup.sh script
 - add a way to choose wallpaper in full_setup.sh script
+- nvim efficiencies needed:
+    - vertical selection like in SQL / R Studio
+    - Vimtex concealer / auto replacement with unicode characters
+    - Latex Suite Shorthands in vimtex
+    - html rendering